This is the million dollar question of the project.

 During the last few weeks I have been playing all three cellos a lot.

-jazz standards by George Andrix.
+The Mirecourt sounds fantastic.
+I am using it daily because my Strathcona String Quartet is recording a CD, consisting of original compositions and arrangements of jazz standards by George Andrix.
 About half of the works will be for string quartet alone.
 For the other half, the Quartet will be joined by Joel Gray (trumpet) and John Taylor (bass), both widely respected members of the Edmonton Jazz Community.

 We recorded the string quartet pieces last week.
 The sextet pieces will be recorded on the 24th.